vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

   <img src="images_allux-600\front_door_contact_sensor.jpg" height="250px" alt="package box emptied" />

 Is this full-proof?
 No, everybody who open the lid triggers that there is a package inside.
 It can be improved by adding a camera inside the box, make a photo when a new package arrived and compare it with the previous photo.
-But for me this now good enough.
+But for me this is now good enough.

 ### Node-RED flow

 For creating all my automations around the house I have a home server running and use the software Node-RED to make automations based on all my sensors input.

-In Node-RED I defined a custom MQTT topic to indicate if there is a package in the box.
+In Node-RED I defined a custom [MQTT topic](#how-mqtt-works) to indicate if there is a package in the box.
 I named it `homeassistant/packagebox`.
-If the lid Zigbee contact sensor sent a message to my server that the contact is `false` (open), this flow sets the value of my custom topic to `true`.
+If the lid Zigbee contact sensor sent a message to my server, the contact value is `false` (open), this flow sets the value of my custom topic to `true`.
-When the front door is opened, the door sensor sent the `false`, then the custom topic is set to `false`.
+When the front door is opened, the door sensor sent then `false`, then the custom topic is set to `false`.
 This topic now indicates if there is a package inside.

 I also send a notification to the phones and speaker in the living room when a package is arrived.

-This is how the Node-RED flow looks like.
+This is how my Node-RED flow looks like.
 <img src="images_allux-600\node-red_allux_600.png" alt="Node-RED package box automation flows"/>

 <details>